How do I make my apartment minimalist without it looking empty?

 Make Use Of Patterns & Texture

 When you’re keeping a neutral color scheme, it doesn’t have to be boring.
-In some ways, it can become more interesting by using unique patterns and textures on your furniture, throw pillows and blankets, and other items.
+Using unique patterns and textures on your furniture, throw pillows, blankets, and other items can make it more interesting.
 You can create an eye-catching and unique room all in black and white with the creative use of patterns and textures.

 Go Antique Or Vintage

 Curating your collection of furniture, art, and other accent pieces is an important principle of minimalism.
-The unique pieces that you choose and love are what make the space yours, and they don’t have to follow any rules—the only requirement is that you truly love it and believe it adds something to your space.
+The unique pieces you choose and love make the space yours; they don’t have to follow any rules—the only requirement is that you truly love them and believe they add something to your space.

 Don’t Forget The Bathroom